Slideshow image

 2 Comments

-Robert Taylor about 3 years ago
+Robert Taylor almost 4 years ago

 The old St. Mary's on Waterloo St., just below the old General Hospital and the Nurses' Residence, was where I attended with my family until the mid-1960's, when we moved to St. Paul's (Valley).
 I have its picture (not the same as the picture in this article) on its centennial plate, which bears the dates 1861-1961.
 Just down the hill on Delhi St. was the St. Mary's Band Hall -- my late father played in that band.

-Gary Denniss about 3 years ago
+Gary Denniss almost 4 years ago

 Gisele: This is an inspiring story to me and I applaud your thoughtful efforts to bring Dolph's story to light.
 I wish I could be of help, but that isn't within my ability to do so.
 However, with your permission, I would like to use Dolph's story in a future sermon for my congregation in Bracebridge, ON.
 Surely God had His hand on this gentleman's faith journey and calling.